robrix/A-Swiftly-Tilting-Parser/Parsing with Derivatives in ObjC vs. Swift.md

 ---

-# PARSING ~~with DERIVATIVES~~ without COMPACTION
+# **WITHOUT COMPACTION**

-> *The implementation is brief.
+> *“The implementation is brief.
 The code is pure.
 The theory is elegant.
 So, how does this perform in practice?
-In brief, it is awful.*
+In brief, it is awful.”*

-- Derivative of concatenation doubles grammar size
+- Derivative of concatenation *doubles* grammar size

 - Worst case: O(2²*ⁿ**G*²) : *G* = grammar size, *n* = input length 💥